Will Trump still face lawsuits? Will he use Justice Department to sue his enemies?

 He has also said he would task his DOJ with investigating progressive prosecutor offices, arrest protesters who engage in vandalism, and jail people who burn the American flag.
 (The Supreme Court ruled in 1989 that the Constitution protects flag burning.)

 “There’s a worry that he could follow through on some of these threats, and he could really shake the foundation of the Department of Justice,” says Professor McQuade.
-“I hope we have enough checks in the system to prevent that from happening, either through career prosecutors, or juries or courts.’’
+“I hope we have enough checks in the system to prevent that from happening, either through career prosecutors, or juries or courts.”